linkdotnet/StringBuilder/README.md

 Install the package:
 > PM> Install-Package LinkDotNet.StringBuilder

-Afterwards use the package as follow:
+Afterward, use the package as follow:
 ```csharp
 using LinkDotNet.StringBuilder; // Namespace of the package